Software-Improvement-Group/sigridci/azure-devops.md

 ## Prerequisites

 - You have a Sigrid user account.
 - [Python 3.7 or higher](https://www.python.org) needs to be available in the CI environment.
-The client scripts for Sigrid CI are based on Python.
+The client script for Sigrid CI is based on Python.

 ## Request a Sigrid CI account